projecthuman-repo/team-project-gravity/off-boarding/README.md

       • Fake data that can be imported into the MySQL database
   |- graphql
     |- index.js:
-      • Main file where the backend is run from, connected to MySQL and the static UI pages, and listens for calls to the backend
+      • Main file where the back-end is run from, connected to MySQL and the static UI pages, and listens for calls to the back-end
     |- resolvers.js:
       • Includes functions that generate a response from a GraphQL query or mutation
     |- typeDefinitions.js:
-      • Includes the schema of the objects created and returned from the backend
+      • Includes the schema of the objects created and returned from the back-end
   |- .env-copy:
       • configuration file required to be copied by the developer into a .env file (that the developer creates) to match the MySQL configurations of a developer (setup explained further below)
   |- minioClient.js:
       • Includes the necessary configurations for MinIO
   |- testMutations.txt:
-      • Examples of all the Mutations that can be performed by the GraphQL backend, which can be copy and pasted into the GraphQL Playground
+      • Examples of all the Mutations that can be performed by the GraphQL back-end, which can be copy and pasted into the GraphQL Playground
   |- testQueries.txt:
-      • Examples of all the Queries that can be performed by the GraphQL backend, which can be copy and pasted into the GraphQL Playground
+      • Examples of all the Queries that can be performed by the GraphQL back-end, which can be copy and pasted into the GraphQL Playground
 - frontend
   |- android:
       • Includes all the necessary configuration files to run the application on an Android emulator